Larry Fine: Vaudeville

 At an early age, Fine started performing as a violinist in vaudeville.
-Between 1925 and 1928, while the master of ceremonies at Chicago's Rainbo Gardens, Fine met Shemp Howard and Ted Healy who were performing in the Shubert Brothers' A Night in Spain.
+In 1928, while serving as the master of ceremonies at Rainbo Gardens in Chicago, Fine met Shemp Howard and Ted Healy, who were performing in the Shubert Brothers' A Night in Spain.
 Since Howard was leaving the play for a few months, they asked him to be a replacement "stooge".
 Fine joined Ted's other stooges, Bobby Pinkus and Sam "Moody" Braun.
 Howard returned in September 1928 to finish Spain's national tour.

 In early 1929, Healy signed a contract to perform in the Shuberts' new revue A Night in Venice.
 Healy brought Fine, Shemp Howard, and Moe Howard together for the first time as a trio.
-"Moe, Larry, and Shemp", with Fred Sanborn, appeared in Venice from 1929 through March 1930.
-Fine, Shemp Howard and Moe Howard toured as "Ted Healy & His Racketeers" that spring and summer, then went to Hollywood in the summer to film Fox Studio's Soup to Nuts (1930).
+"Moe, Larry, and Shemp", along with Fred Sanborn, appeared in Venice from 1929 through March 1930.
+Fine, Shemp Howard and Moe Howard toured with three different titles: "Ted Healy & His Racketeers", "Ted Healy and his Southern Gentlemen", and "Ted Healy and His Three Lost Souls" before going to Hollywood in the summer to film Fox Studio's Soup to Nuts (1930).

 Fine and the Howard brothers broke up with Healy after Soup to Nuts and toured as "Howard, Fine, and Howard: Three Lost Soles" from the fall of 1930 to the summer of 1932.
 In July 1932, Fine and Moe Howard teamed up with Healy again, adding Curly Howard (real first name: Jerome) to the group.
-The new lineup premiered at Cleveland's RKO Palace Theatre on August 27, 1932.
+The new lineup premiered at RKO Palace Theatre in Cleveland on August 27, 1932.
 Shemp Howard split off to pursue a solo career.

 Larry's hair

-Fine was easily recognized in the Stooge features by his hairdo, bald on top with much thick, bushy, curly auburn hair around the sides and back; Moe called him "Porcupine".
-His trademark auburn hair had its origin, according to rumor, from his first meeting with Healy.
-Fine had just wet his hair in a sink, and it dried oddly as they talked.
+Fine was easily recognized in the Stooge features by his large top bald spot with thick, bushy, curly auburn hair around the sides and back; Moe called him "Porcupine".
+According to rumor, his trademark hairstyle had its origin from his first meeting with Healy in which Fine had just wet his hair in a sink, with it drying oddly as they talked.
 Healy encouraged Fine to keep the hairstyle.
+However, in a 1960 interview, Fine revealed it was J. J. Shubert who encouraged him to keep the hairstyle, not Healy, after Fine had opened the door to him having just shampooed his hair.